gps1539/stock_quote/README.md

 When adding the stock symbol, quantity and price are required

 Allows multiple portfolios to be created and used.
 They are created as directories under user's home directory.
-Program will create 3 files in each portfolio directory to store portfolio info (cost.npy, last.npy and stocks.npy)
+Program will create 6 files in each portfolio directory to store portfolio info (cost.npy  key.npy  last.npy  stocks.npy  target.npy  value.npy)

 When using --influx, influxdb should be running on the target server and you must have a valid user and passwd.
 Graphs can be created using grafana (and other tools) by using influxdb as a datasource.